 He can be reached by email at email@example.com or you can schedule a call; he maintains an open calendaring policy to prevent bias.
 His Linkedin is the best representation of his professional career.

-Currently located in San Diego, Matt prefers cowboy boots to sneakers and Legos to blank paper.
+Currently located in New York City, Matt prefers cowboy boots to sneakers and Legos to blank paper.
 He also wears a uniform of used clothing that a script buys for him on eBay.
-He is a dedicated Oregonian and believes strongly that the Pacific Northwest is the best possible place to live.
+He is a dedicated Oregonian and believes strongly that the Pacific Northwest is the best possible place to live, even when he doesn’t get to live there.
 He is a graduate of Li Po Chun United World College of Hong Kong (IB) and Swarthmore College (psychology and education), spent some time in a PhD program at Cornell University (social psychology) before joining his first startup, and is coparent to Stef, father to Bear, brother to Josh, brother-in-law to Jelena, uncle to Sava and Teo, and son to Rick and Jo.